 “you alone we worship, and you alone we ask for help”– Surah Al Fatiha:05

 Being Patient in Distress

 It is one of the most important characteristics of a Muslim.
 A Muslim has a strong belief that all success lies in attaining the satisfaction of Allah Almighty and surrendering all one’s desires to Him alone.
 Therefore, he considers all kinds of worldly crises as a test given by Allah and he keeps patient and relies on Allah alone to overcome them.
 He never falls into frustration or depression.
-The Quran is inspiring us to keep patient in every difficulty.
+The Quran is inspiring us to keep patient with every difficulty.

 “And certainly, I shall test you with something of fear, hunger, loss of wealth, lives and fruits, but give glad tidings to As- Sabirin (the patient ones)”.
 Surah Al Baqara:155

 After believing in the basic tenets of Islam, a Muslim adheres to monotheism.
 He submits all his desires to his Lord alone.
 He strives to attain the pleasure of Allah Almighty through obedience to Him and His messenger and good deeds.
 May Allah grant us Tawfiq to acquire and retain these characteristics of a Muslim.
 (Ameen)

 The Conditions and Essentials of Marriage in Islam

 Marriage in Islam is one of the unique blessings from Allah SWT and a very important Sunnah of the Messenger of Allah (PBUH) which is a must for every able-bodied and mature man and woman.
 Therefore, it is a demand of Iman for every adult and capable man and woman to...